-In the two-layered model the "Citizen CA" and the Self-Signed Belgium Root CA form a hierarchy, which in an off-line mode allows validating the eID Citizen signing and identification certificates.
+In the two-layered model the "Citizen CA" and the Self-Signed Belgium Root CA7 form a hierarchy, which in an off-line mode allows validating the eID Citizen signing and identification certificates.
 In this model the key of the Belgium Root CA is self-signed.
-In that case the party that performs the validation (e.g. Customs Officer, Police Officer, etc.) can use the Self-Signed BRCA certificate from its own Electronic Identity Card, and use it to validate the "Citizen CA" certificate and Citizen Certificates from the card to be validated.
+In that case the party that performs the validation (e.g. Customs Officer, Police Officer, etc.) can use the Self-Signed

+BRCA certificate from its own Electronic Identity Card, and use it to validate the "Citizen CA" certificate and Citizen Certificates from the card to be validated.

-In the three-layered model the "Citizen CA", the Root signed Belgium Root CA and the Cybertrust - Baltimore Root CA; owned by DIGICERT form a hierarchy.
-In this model the same private key as used for the Self-Signed Belgium Root CA is this time certified by the Cybertrust - Baltimore Root CA; owned by DIGICERT.
-This approach allows the automated validation within the most widely used applications, e.g. browsers; because these browsers have already embedded the Cybertrust - Baltimore Top Root CA; owned by DIGICERT certificate and they list it as a trusted one.
-Just as the "Citizen CA" inherits trust from the BRCA, the BRCA inherits trust from the Cybertrust - Baltimore Root CA; owned by DIGICERT.
+In the three-layered model the "Citizen CA", the Root signed Belgium Root CA and the DIGICERT cybertrust global Root; owned by digicert CA form a hierarchy.
+In this model the same private key as used for the Self-Signed Belgium Root CA is this time certified by the Digicert cybertrust global Root CA; owned by digicert.
+This approach allows the automated validation within the most widely used applications, e.g. browsers; because these browsers have already embedded the Digicert cybertrust global Top Root CA; owned by digicert certificate and they list it as a trusted one.
+Just as the "Citizen CA" inherits trust from the BRCA, the BRCA inherits trust from the Digicert cybertrust global Root CA; owned by digicert.
 This three-layered model eliminates the need to individually import the Self-Signed Belgium Root CA certificate.